udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 **Answer:** The Azure EA Portal allows a company to split their Azure usage up by departments (business units) and view consumption information at that level.

+For more detailed consumption information, including the ability to track consumption against budgets, Azure Cost Management can be configured.

 For per-project tracking, an ARM policy can automatically append an IO code to all resources created for the project.
 The Azure bill can roll up costs by the IO code.

 Tags can also be used to associate a resource with a workload classification (like testing, production, or however they want to classify).